Lioneltristan/sudoku/README.md

 to display the grid only.

 We then divide the grid in its 81 cells and look at each cell to find out if it has a number in it or not.
 If it does, we use a conv-net model that we trained on the mnist dataset as well as some generated digits from given sudokus to identify the numbers inside the grid.
+We had to generate a few more digits, because the mnist dataset is mainly trained on "american ones", being just a straight line, whereas the typed digits have a 1 with a small "roof".
+This results in a lot of confusion for the algorithm regarding 1s and 7s from the grid.
 We can now convert the grid into a numpy array.

 | 0 3 9 | 1 0 0 | 0 0 0 |